Sitefinity/Sitefinity-CLI/README.md

 **NOTE**: The partial ```{{> sign}}``` is automatically populated by the CLI.

 ## Migration Commands

-The migration commands support migration of pages and page templates that are built using Web Forms or MVC to the decoupled architecture based on ASP.NET Core.
+You use the migration commands to migrate front-end resources (pages and page templates), written in Web Forms or MVC, to a decoupled renderer architecture based on ASP.NET Core.

-**IMPORTANT**: The migration tool helps you migrating only the content and structure of the page templates and pages.
+**IMPORTANT**: The migration tool helps you migrat only the content and structure of the page templates and pages.
 You still need to re-implement all custom widgets you are using on your site.<br>
-The migration tool is not a complete solution and can generate warnings or incomplete front-end resources.
+The migration tool is not a complete solution and can generate warnings or incomplete front-end resources.<br>
 You are responsible to check its results.

-**IMPORTANT**: Currently, the `--migrate` command of Sitefinity CLI supports only migration from Web Forms and MVC widgets to ASP.NET Core widgets.
+**IMPORTANT**: The `--migrate` command supports only migration from Web Forms and MVC widgets to ASP.NET Core widgets.

 **PREREQUISITES**: The migration commands support only projects based on Sitefinity 15.3 and later.

 ### General flow of migration

-**RECOMMENDATION**: We recommend to analyze and evaluate the state of your Sitefinity project and to estimate the resources needed for migration before starting the migration itself.
+**RECOMMENDATION**: We recommend to analyze and evaluate the state of your Sitefinity project and to estimate the resources needed for migration before starting the migration itself.<br>
 For more information, see [Technology migration](https://www.progress.com/documentation/sitefinity-cms/technology-migration).

 To migrate your Sitefinity CMS project, perform the following procedure: